-- Finish Action Refers to the action that the aircraft will perform after completing a polygon mission. - Lost Action Refers to the actions that the aircraft will perform when disconnected from the remote controller for more than 4 seconds during flight. - Front Overlap Refers to the image overlap rate between two consecutive photos taken when capturing images along the flight heading. - Side Overlap Refers to the image overlap rate between two consecutive photos taken when capturing images along two adjacent flight routes. - Main Course AngleRefers to the course angle between the main route and the latitude line (horizontal line) when the flight routes are automatically generated. - Gimbal pitch The observable range of the gimbal camera, that is, the angle from the top to the bottom. - Coordinated Turns When enabled, the aircraft will switch from one main route to an adjacent main route along the optimal arc-shaped path.
+Term Definition Relative Height Refers to the vertical altitude of the work surface of the shot object relative to the take-off point of the aircraft.
+GSD Ground Sampling Distance.
+Finish Action Refers to the action that the aircraft will perform after completing a polygon mission.
+Lost Action Refers to the actions that the aircraft will perform when the flight application displays a warning saying "Aircraft disconnected." during flight.
+Front Overlap Refers to the image overlap rate between two consecutive photos taken when capturing images along the flight heading.
+Side Overlap Refers to the image overlap rate between two consecutive photos taken when capturing images along two adjacent flight routes.
+Main Course Angle Refers to the course angle between the main route and the latitude line (horizontal line) when the flight routes are automatically generated.
+Gimbal pitch The observable range of the gimbal camera, that is, the angle from the top to the bottom.

+Coordinated Turns

+When enabled, the aircraft will switch from one main route to an adjacent main route along the optimal arc-shaped path.